genellann/AssetLoader/README.md

             "textureURL": "relative/path/name.png",
             "atlasURL": "relative/path/name.json",
             "atlasData": {
-                // You can put the json object here directly.
-If you do, "atlasURL" will be ignored.
+                // If you give an "atlasData" object, "atlasURL" will be ignored.
 It's either/or.
             },
             "format": 1
         }